How Hummus Packs Powerhouse Nutrition Into Your Daily Diet

 Chickpeas are full of fiber and protein.
 That combination helps you stay full longer, making them helpful for weight management.
 They have exceptionally high levels of iron, vitamin B6, and magnesium, which can reverse anemia, support heart health, and slow bone loss.
 You can use canned chickpeas (and rinse them well to reduce sodium content) or dried chickpeas, which are cheaper but need to be soaked overnight, rinsed, and cooked.

 Tahini is a word with Arabic and Modern Greek origins, and it means “to crush or grind.”
 That’s what you do to make tahini; you grind sesame seeds into a paste with a bit of olive oil.
 Think of it as “sesame butter.”
 Sesame seeds are high in vitamin E, magnesium, calcium, and other minerals, and pack a major protein punch.
 They also contain phytosterols, which are plant compounds that can reduce cholesterol and even decrease your risk of developing certain cancers.
 You can make your own tahini at home, or look for it in a specialty aisle at your local grocery store.

 Many studies have reported that eating garlic, which contains lots of antioxidants and a special sulfur compound called allicin, can do incredible things.
 This includes boosting heart health, preventing colds, strengthening the immune system, fighting cancer, and reducing the symptoms of chronic inflammatory conditions like rheumatoid arthritis and inflammatory bowel disease.

-“Olive oil is a healthy fat, and its presence in hummus means your body can better absorb the fat-soluble vitamins present in the other ingredients, and anything you eat it with,” says Garvey.
-Olive oil is another well-known superfood with many benefits:
+Olive oil is a healthy fat, and its presence in hummus means your body can better absorb the fat-soluble vitamins present in the other ingredients, and anything you eat it with.
+This superfood's many benefits include:

-- Helps lower cholesterol and blood pressure
+- Helping lower cholesterol and blood pressure

 Updated June 29, 2021